telerik/blazor-docs/components/grid/selection/rows.md

 ### SelectedItemsChanged and Asynchronous Operations

-If you want to execute asynchronous operations, such as loading data on demand, when the user selects a row, this should be handled in the [`OnRowClick`]({%slug grid-events%}#onrowclick) or [`OnRowDoubleClick`]({%slug grid-events%}#onrowdoubleclick) events rather than in the [`SelectedItemsChanged`]({%slug grid-events%}#selecteditemschanged).
+To execute asynchronous operations, such as loading data on demand, when the user selects a row, handle these operations in the [`OnRowClick`]({%slug grid-events%}#onrowclick) or [`OnRowDoubleClick`]({%slug grid-events%}#onrowdoubleclick) events rather than in the [`SelectedItemsChanged`]({%slug grid-events%}#selecteditemschanged).

 ## Row Selection and Other Grid Features

+The selection feature behavior may vary when the Grid configuration combines row selection and other Grid features, such as editing, virtualization, paging, templates, row drag and drop.
+In such cases you need to consider certain limitation or include some modications.

 ### Selection with Editing Modes

-#### InCell Edit Mode
+When you want to edit a row, the row selection has the following behavior:

-In the [Incell EditMode]({%slug components/grid/editing/incell%}) row selection can be applied only via a [checkbox column](#checkbox-selection) (`<GridCheckboxColumn />`).
-This applies for both selection modes - single and multiple.
+* In the [Incell EditMode]({%slug components/grid/editing/incell%}) the row selection can be applied only through a [checkbox column](#checkbox-selection) (`<GridCheckboxColumn />`).
+This applies for both selection modes—single and multiple.
 This is required due to the overlapping action that triggers selection and InCell editing (clicking in the row).
 Otherwise, if the row click selection is enabled with InCell editing, each attempt to select a row would put a cell in edit mode; and each attempt to edit a cell would select a new row.
-Such user experience is confusing, and so the row selection can be applied only via checkbox column when there is InCell editing mode.
+Such user experience is confusing, and so the row selection can be applied only through checkbox column when there is InCell editing mode.
 To see how to select the row that is being edited in InCell edit mode without using a `<GridCheckboxColumn />` check out the [Row Selection in Edit with InCell EditMode]({%slug grid-kb-row-select-incell-edit%}) Knowledge Base article.

-#### Inline and Popup Edit Modes

-In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) the row selection can be done by clicking on the desired row or by using a `<GridCheckboxColumn />`.
+* In [Inline EditMode]({%slug components/grid/editing/inline%}) and [Popup EditMode]({%slug components/grid/editing/popup%}) the row selection can be done by clicking on the desired row or by using a `<GridCheckboxColumn />`.

 ### Selection in Grid with Virtual Scrolling